CSCfi/Kielipankki-utilities/docs/howto_download_package.md

 Check if there are empty files, log files or tmp directories, which can be removed.

+For instructions on how to clean up the original data, see [docs: how to clean up orig data](howto_cleanup_orig_data.md).

 A download package needs a subdirectory to extract to, usually named based on the shortname of the corpus.
 There should only be directories in the zip's root directory, no files.
 Exceptions are the README.txt and LICENSE.txt.